 Golden Apple, Vanilla, Amber, Vetiver, Aloeswood, Animalic Musk, and clean Leathery notes.

-Blended in a base of fractionated coconut oil and presented in a 5ml, 8ml, or 15ml rectangular roll on bottle, your perfume will arrive suitably packaged for gifting in a lovely embossed gift box.
+Blended in a base of fractionated coconut oil and presented in your choice of an 8ml or 15ml rectangular roll on bottle, your perfume will arrive suitably packaged for gifting in a lovely embossed gift box.
 Perfect for gifting someone else or simply for treating yourself to something fun and unique.